-^{1. &}quot;Applying transdermal patch.jpg" by British Columbia Institute of Technology (BCIT) is licensed under CC BY 4.0 nasal steroid medications are often prescribed for allergy and sinus problems.
+^{1. &}quot;Applying transdermal patch.jpg" by British Columbia Institute of Technology (BCIT) is licensed under CC BY 4.0

 ^{2. &}quot;Adult Using Asthma Inhaler" by NIAID is licensed under CC BY 2.0

 EMERGING DISCOVERIES & RECENT DEVELOPMENTS

 Researchers are currently exploring alternative methods of drug delivery such as the use of inhaled insulin powders.
 Afrezza® is an example of an inhaled insulin approved by the Food and Drug Administration (FDA) to assist with blood sugar control.
 This technology stems from novel uses of chemistry and engineering to manufacture insulin particles of just the right size for absorption.
 If too large, the insulin particles could lodge in the lungs; if too small, the particles will be exhaled.3